Magdalensberg: Slovenian cultural history

 The area is also an important centre of the cultural and State history of the Slovenians.
 Numerous settlements emanate from the pre-feudal Slavic social structure, namely the so-called kosezi which were later named in German Edlinger.
 Those were the electors of the prince of the State of Carantania, whose centre was precisely nearby in the village of Karnburg (Slovenian: Krnski grad) in the valley of Zollfeld.
 The famous ritual departed from a village nearby the Municipality.
 In Thomas Jefferson's personal copy of Jean Bodin's Treatise on Republican Government (1576), Jefferson's initials appear next to the description of the ceremony.
-A myth has developed that this inspired Jefferson during the creation of the US constitution.
+A myth has developed that this inspired Jefferson during the creation of the United States Declaration of Independence.
 However, there is no evidence for this theory and it has been dismissed by mainstream scholars.

 The central mountain hill was also taken over by Slavs / Carantanians as a religious centre.
 Namely, Pavle Zablatnik, a local ethnologue, identified the pilgrimage on four hills departing of the peak of the Magdalensberg-mountain as being pre-christian, so it had to be first inculturated in to the Slavic culture before being practiced today.
 Also, the three headed stone of Magdalensberg is said to be a major example of early Slavic art from the 8th. to the middle of the 9th Century that represents at its perfection the process of Inculturation of the Slavic main divinity Triglav (the three headed god), as it would otherwise be destroyed during the early phase of christianization of the Slovenes.
 Numerous vestiges of Slovenian cultural history are still present, though the language became clearly a minority language.